What is this outlet with test and reset buttons?

 The GFCI outlet is a remarkable invention that can save your life in a click.
 Give yourself peace of mind by running a simple test, and then reset it as needed.
-We think making life simpler and safer is always a good idea, which is why many of our home warranty plans include your electrical outlets in their coverage.
-So, if you have an electrical issue, it only takes one call and we coordinate a licensed technician, pay their fee up to the complete coverage amount, and guarantee that repair for a full 12 months.
+It’s always a good idea to take a moment or two to make sure your outlets are safe and working as they should.
+This is why many of our home warranty plans include your electrical outlets in their protection.

 So, if you have an electrical problem* and have protection with IGS Home Warranty, simply report an issue and we’ll get the process started of coordinating with a licensed technician.